Generative-Labs/Documentation/docs/Tutorials/ethos/ethos.md

 const registerRes = await Client.register.register(params);
 // register success
 ```
-3. After successful registration, you can get a pair of temporary keys with the secret key pair you just generated and the password, this pair of keys is to allow you to login to the Web3MQ network more securely and quickly
+3. After successful registration, you can get a pair of temporary keys with the secret key pair you just generated and the password, this pair of keys is to allow you to login to the Ethos network more securely and quickly
 ```ts
 // login func
 const {